d4l-data4life/go-svc/pkg/jwt/README.md

 # go-jwt

-Middleware for verifying jwt's.
+Middleware for verifying JWTs.

 ## Description

-The middleware package has a middleware for [gorilla mux](https://github.com/gorilla/mux) that should be used for authentication and authorization of gorilla mux handlers.
+The middleware package has a middleware for [gorilla mux](https://github.com/gorilla/mux).
+It should be used for authentication and authorization of Gorilla mux handlers.

 If you use a different multiplexer, feel free to create a PR for this library here.